TuoooLiu666/TuoooLiu666.github.io/_pages/about.md

 My research bridges environmental/occupational exposure, statistical analsis, and public health practice.
 I focus on applying metabolomics and proteomics to better understand how environmental and occupational exposures impact vulnerable populations, particularly frontline and essential workers such as firefighters and healthcare professionals.

+Currently, I am a Postdoc-research associate at the department of Population and Public Health Science at USC where I study the metabolic profiles by bone mineral density across life span in Latino population.

-Currently, I work as a Research Associate in the Burgess Lab and the Furlong Lab, where I develop and implement statistical pipelines for biomarker discovery, exposure assessment, and health risk evaluation.
+For the past 4 years, I worked as a Research Associate in the Burgess Lab and the Furlong Lab, where I develop and implement statistical pipelines for biomarker discovery, exposure assessment, and health risk evaluation.

 My research portfolio includes: